MortenHoustonLudvigsen/KarmaTestAdapter/README.md

 * `Name` The name of the test container.
 Used in the default generation of the fully qualified name for each test.

 * `Traits` An array of traits to be attached to each test.
 A trait can be a string or an object containing properties `Name` and `Value`.
-For traits specified by a string the string is the trait value and the trait name is "Category".
+A trait specified as a string or with only a name will be shown in the Test Explorer as just the string or name.

 * `Extensions` Path to a node.js module implementing extensions.
 See below.